annamorgiel/is24-daily-standups-template-de/example-standup.md

 | Die A/B-Test Ergebnisse sind sehr zufriedenstellend/vielversprechend.                                                        |

 ## Other useful resources 📌
-### TE KA MO LO - a manemonics to preserve a proper order of a sentence
+### TE KA MO LO - a mnemonics to preserve a proper order of a sentence
 |     Frage              | (Question?)            | Sort     |
 |------------------------|------------------------|----------|
 | Wann ist es passiert?  | (When did it happen?)  | TEMPORAL |